DiligentGraphics/DiligentSamples/Tutorials/Tutorial01_HelloTriangle/readme.md

 m_pImmediateContext->ClearDepthStencil(nullptr, CLEAR_DEPTH_FLAG, 1.f);
 ```

+Passing `nullptr` makes the engine clear default (i.e. the swap chain's) render
-Clearing the depth buffer is not really necessary, but we will keep it here for consistency.
+and depth buffers.
+Clearing the depth buffer is not really necessary, but we will
+keep it here for consistency.

 Next, we need to set our pipeline state in the immediate device context: